librebeer/drive-searcher/README.md

 # drive-searcher
-A simple searcher inside of google drive files in a folder
+A simple searcher inside of a google drive folder